cloudflare/workers-docs/content/tutorials/deploy-a-static-site/_index.md

 When the script receives an incoming requests, it looks at the `pathname`, such as `/workers`, and looks up an associated file uploaded to Workers KV.
 If that file is found, a new `Response` is generated, with a matching [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) in the `Content-type` header of the response – for instance, if the path `/workers.jpg` is requested, a new response is returned with the header `Content-type: image/jpg`.

 In addition to simple retrieval from Workers KV, the static site template makes use of Cloudflare's powerful CDN to automatically cache data from your Workers KV namespace.
-When subsequent users request `/workers.jpg`, Cloudflare's CDN will transparently serve it, reducing the number of requests to your Workers application and Workers KV namespace (and saving you money – nice!).
+When subsequent users request `/index.html`, Cloudflare's CDN will transparently serve a cached version, reducing the number of requests to your Workers application and Workers KV namespace (and saving you money – nice!).

 ## Resources